shabss/NCBIGeneDBBrowserPitch/index.md

 1. Fix current limitations
 2. Comprehensive collection of databases from NCBI and EMBL-EBI
 3. Show relationships between various protiens
-4. Statistical and predicitive analysis on protient function and relationshps
+4. Statistical and predicitive analysis on protien function and relationshps